Roxbury Breath Test Refusal Lawyer

 The second type of test is a breath test administered at the police station.
 This test utilizes the Alcotest 7110 device.
 NJ law requires a driver to submit to a breath test at the police station.
 This is because New Jersey’s implied consent law mandates that all persons driving on NJ roadways must submit to a breath test when arrested on suspicion of DWI.

 The implied consent law is set forth in N.J.S.A.
 39:4-50.2, which provides, in pertinent part, that:

 (a) Any person who operates a motor vehicle on any public road, street or highway or quasi-public area in this State shall be deemed to have given his consent to the taking of samples of his breath for the purpose of making chemical tests to determine the content of alcohol in his blood; provided, however, that the taking of samples is made in accordance with the provisions of this act and at the request of a police officer who has reasonable grounds to believe that such person has been operating a motor vehicle in violation of relevant laws.

 (e) No chemical test, as provided in this section, or specimen necessary thereto, may be made or taken forcibly and against physical resistance thereto by the defendant.
 The police officer shall, however, inform the person arrested of the consequences of refusing to submit to such test.
 A standard statement, prepared by the chief administrator, shall be read by the police officer to the person under arrest.

 Refusal to Submit to a DWI Breath Test in New Jersey

 The penalties for failure to provide a breath test in New Jersey are set forth in N.J.S.A.
-39:4-50.4a, which provides, in pertinent part, that:
+39:4-50.4a, which provides for the following penalties: